Russian activist linked to NRA charged with conspiracy

 "The NRA has avoided explaining its ties to Putin for more than a year now," John Feinblatt, President of Everytown for Gun Safety, told ABC News Monday.
 "That should end now that DOJ has charged a Russian national with deep ties to NRA leadership" with trying to infiltrate organizations to advance the interests of Russia.

 The recent arrest represents a sudden reversal of fortune for Butina.
-On May 12, Butina she was celebrating, Donning a royal blue cap and gown as she accepted her diploma from American University, earning a degree in International Relations.
+On May 12, Butina she was celebrating, donning a royal blue cap and gown as she accepted her diploma from American University, earning a degree in International Relations.

 According to her student profile, Butina focused on "Global Security" for the past two years.
 A webpage on American University's website offered several details about the program, including developing a student's ability to "analyze how different understandings of peace and security inform policy choices and ways of thinking about patterns of conflict."